 So now, let’s get down to business and get into the three faces of Bansko.

-The Good: Bansko has a really cool old town/hip local section.
-The area is replete with green spaces, pedestrian streets, sidewalk cafes, bars, and restaurants.
-You’ll get your fill of locals enjoying the great mountain summer weather; kids playing in fountains and riding toy cars, adults relaxing with friends and an adult beverage, and… well you get the picture.
+The Good: Bansko had a really cool old town/hip local section.
+The area was replete with green spaces, pedestrian streets, sidewalk cafes, bars, and restaurants.
+We got our fill of locals enjoying the great mountain summer weather; kids playing in fountains and riding toy cars, adults relaxing with friends and an adult beverage, and… well you get the picture.
 Idyllic.

-The Bad: Bansko is known primarily as a ski resort town or more precisely a party goers ski resort town.
-And with that comes disco clubs, ‘exotic’ dance
+The Bad: Bansko was known primarily as a ski resort town or more precisely a party goers ski resort town.
+And with that came disco clubs, ‘exotic’ dance

 And The Beautiful: Bansko is located at the foot of the Pirin Mountains and they are gorgeous.
 Public transportation is easily accessible – and cheap – to get you up the mountain where you’ll find an abundance of trailheads.
 The trails are geared for all levels/desires of exertion from multi-day back country camping to an easy half hour walk for the hippie drum circle experience.
 We chose one that was

 sort of in between.
 A moderate walk up to Okoto lake, then another moderate walk to Ezero Lake, where we sat for a few hours drinking wine, enjoying snacks, and soaking in the beautiful scenery.
 The walk took less than 2 hours each way, keeping in mind that we did stop for some photo taking.